bvoightlab/Baymer/README.md

 Note that the input json should only contain a single context reference index and sequence context length.

 Generating these files necessitates counting both the contexts and the polymorphism counts.
-We have provided scripts to count these quantities if desired.
+We have provided scripts to count these quantities and format the proper json if desired.

 #### Counting Contexts